Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Microsoft consultants working together

-While selecting an ERP system for your organization often requires several weeks of due diligence, the real work begins with the implementation.
-And the difference between ERP implementation success and failure is often determined by whether or not you assemble the right team to guide your project.
+While selecting an ERP system for your organization often requires several weeks of due diligence, the most complicated work begins with the implementation.
+Whether your ERP implementation crosses the line toward success or failure is often determined by whether or not you assemble the right team to guide your project.

 In many cases, the right team is actually a collection of several teams:

-These are the primary players involved in any ERP implementation, Microsoft or otherwise, and they each have important roles in ensuring project success.
-There can be an overlap between these roles: sometimes a customer has their own data migration experts who are well-versed in SQL lookups, and they do not need to hire someone for this.
+These are the primary players involved in any successful ERP implementation, Microsoft or otherwise, and each holds an important role in ensuring project success.
+Sometimes there is an overlap between these roles, such as when a customer has their own data migration experts who are well-versed in SQL lookups, negating the need for an outside expert.

-At ERP Advisors Group, we are independent ERP consultants who provide client-side Project Management and Data Migration services.
-While the implementation partner does the work of the software development, configuration, and customization, we help the implementation partner understand and satisfy customer requirements.
+At ERP Advisors Group, we are independent ERP consultants who provide Client-Side Implementation Management and Data Migration services.
+While the implementation partner manages the software development, configuration, and customization, we help the implementation partner understand and meet customer requirements.
 We also hold the partner accountable to ensure that the customer gets the feature functionality they expected from their ERP.

 Since we have covered the topics of Project Management, ERP Consulting, and Data Migration elsewhere, we will now take a closer look at the role of the Implementation Partner, specifically as it pertains to Microsoft Dynamics 365 products.